Kurda: Akkadian Period

+Middle Bronze

 The city was the Amorite Numha tribe's center, it controlled a small area and included the nearby city of Kasapa.
 The east Semitic deity Nergal was Kurda's chief god.

 In the 18th century BC, Kurda was involved in a military dispute with the neighboring kingdom of Andarig, which ended in peace.
 However, Kurda was later subdued by Andarig and its master, the king of Elam.
 The kingdom tried switching its loyalty to Babylon but was stopped by the Elamites who were defeated by a Babylonian-Mariote alliance in 1764 BC, giving Kurda the chance to form an alliance with the kingdom of Apum to face Andarig.

 Kurda annexed the city of Ashihum, then became a vassal of Babylon, and ended its relation with Mari in response to the latter role in supporting Andarig.

 Rulers

+Late Bronze

+In the Late Bronze, Kurda was within the Mitanni Empire.
+Following the Fall of the Mitanni Empire, the region was contested between the Hittites in the west and Assyrians in the east.
+In between was a buffer zone with the remnants of the Mitanni Empire.
+Kurda is mentioned in the Shattiwaza Treaty during the reign of Suppiluliuma I of Hatti.

+Kurda is also mentioned in the Tell Fekheriye tablets of the Assyrian kings Šalmaneser I (1263–1234 BC) and Tukulti-Ninurta I (1233–1198 BC), as one of the conquered territories in the Mitannian Empire.